Arnettie Stancil Hill

 Tom and Delaney believed they could prevent problems, but nothing they said could soften the anger and hurt the children felt.
 Tom and Delaney left regretting that they had even talked to the children.

 No one was really surprised when on Sunday, April 23, 1911, Fred decided to go ahead and marry Arnettie.
 Fred was already 50 years old and Arnettie turned 37 on April 1.
 They went to the home of Justice of the Peace William Gray Pittman for a marriage service.
 Witnesses included brother H. A. (Harvey Arthur) Stancil, Edward J. Sasser and Willie H. Pittman.
-Eddie lived in Boon Hill Township and Willie was lived in O'Neal Township.
+Eddie lived in Boon Hill Township and Willie lived in O'Neal Township.
 Fred lived in O'Neal Township.

 A look at the Marriage License was surprising to those that knew Fred and Arnettie's real age.
 Fred's age was recorded as 45 and Arnettie as 35.